 “Individuals in high property tax states like New York, California and Maryland are seeing a significant impact on their taxes,” Miller explained.
 “Clients we work with plan to reduce this impact by leveraging the home office deduction.
 They will be repurposing a room in their home into a home office that will allow them to deduct part of the property tax as a business expense.”

 If you’re trying to make sure your credit is ready for home ownership, you can check your three credit reports for free once a year.
-To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated each month.
+To track your credit more regularly, Credit.com’s free Credit Report Card is an easy-to-understand breakdown of your credit report information that uses letter grades—plus you get two free credit scores updated every 14 days.